 Many of the planets that have been detected outside our own Solar System are of a type called “hot Jupiters” – weird, exotic gas giants that are about the size of Jupiter or larger, but much hotter because they orbit close to their stars.

 Want to take your own space vacation?
-Learn more about Jupiter and beyond with Space!, revealing jaw-dropping 3D images of planets, stars and much more.
-The perfect kids space book, it’s packed with amazing space facts and NASA images revealing the wonders of the cosmos, from black holes to the big bang.
+Learn more about Jupiter and beyond with Space!
+Truly encyclopedic in scope and fully up-to-date covering the stars and planets, space exploration, and the night sky, Space! is packed with amazing facts and NASA images revealing the wonders of the cosmos - from black holes to the big bang to the planets.